EvolOfThings/Evoluron/Evoluron.md

 - Eat bland food and take cold showers.
 Avoid instant dopamine hits, practice dopamine disruption technique.

 - Take a break.
 Take a vacation.
 Be in a nature.

+- Toxic relationship is a vile that adsorbs your hard earned life's moral and wisdom.